 The number of Star Wars movies George Lucas originally intended to make has shifted over the years, depending on when he was asked.
 At one point, he was planning not three, but four separate Star Wars trilogies.
 This would have added up to be 12 movies in total to complete the Star Wars saga.
-But now that Disney is planning a new trilogy featuring Episodes VII, VIII, and IX, as well as spin-off movies, we might actually get Episodes X, XI, and XII at some point down the road.
+But now that Disney has finished a new trilogy featuring Episodes VII, VIII, and IX, as well as spin-off movies and now TV shows, it’s a good time to revisit what George Lucas originally intended.

 Looking back at the production of the original Star Wars trilogy, the blog of The Making of Star Wars author J.W.
 Rinzler noted an interview with Mark Hamill in 2004.
 In the interview, Hamill recalled conversations with George Lucas between setups during the filming of the original Star Wars in 1976.
 Hamill recounted:

 We once lived in a time when the original Star Wars trilogy was the only Star Wars we knew.
-For better or worse, we now live in a time when the franchise will be more than doubling.
-Will Star Wars fans get the complete 12-movie Star Wars saga?
+For better or worse, we now live in a time when the franchise has more than doubled.
+Will Star Wars fans get a complete 12-movie Star Wars saga?
 It might take a while, but we just might.